GigMate/our_repository/DATA_SEEDING_GUIDE.md

 ---

-## What Gets Created When You Seed?
+## What Gets Created When You Seed

 ### Current Seed Data (as of your DatabaseSeeder.tsx):